Colors and emotions

 Each change of one of these parameters need a change for 2 other ones.
 But each parameter has its effect on the image:

-- ISO: In traditional film photography, ISO was the indication of how sensitive a film was to light.
+ISO: In traditional film photography, ISO was the indication of how sensitive a film was to light.
 In Digital Photography, ISO measures the sensitivity of the image sensor.
 The same principles apply as in film photography – the lower the number the less sensitive your camera is to light and less grainy.

-- Aperture: It is measure with diaphragm diagonal with f-stop number.
+Aperture: It is measure with diaphragm diagonal with f-stop number.
 High f-stop numbers mean narrow aperture and as consequence less light.
 The aperture is basically the parameter that change the Depth Of Field (DOF).

--Time: It is measure in seconds or fractions of.
+Time: It is measure in seconds or fractions of.
 It is basically used to control the sense of motion in the pictures.

 But why 12800 ?
 Because it’s a high ISO number.
 And Higher ISO settings are generally used in darker situations to get faster shutter speeds and avoid camera shake.
 This is one of the reasons to change to a Full-Frame camera like Canon EOS 5D mark III.
-There are sites like the cathedral in this post image that tripods are not permitted, so the only possibility to get images sharp is to increase ISO.
+There are sites like the cathedral in this post image where tripods are not permitted, so the only possibility to get images sharp is to increase ISO.
 But High ISO means so much noise.
 About that, I can say that I am very happy with the behaviour of the 5D mark III at high ISOs.
 The images are fully usable for large prints at ISO 3200 and they are useful for middle-res at ISO 12800.
 In fact, if you check for reviews and comparisons of this camera with Nikon D800, you will see that 5D mark III wins D800 quality and sharpness, when ISO is higher than 800.

 Woman Praying At Almudena Cathedral :: HDR :: DRI